 Online Videos about the Solution-Focused Approach

-The Concept of Resistance has Disappeared (6:42 minutes)
+The Concept of Resistance has Disappeared (7 minutes)

-Classroom Solutions (23:42 minutes)
+Classroom Solutions (24 minutes)

 Insoo Kim Berg and Arnoud Huibers introduce the Solution-Focused dialogue to 10-year old children and their teachers of a school in The Netherlands.
-The classroom has a long history of problematic behaviors: restlessness, negativity, disturbing and irritating each other.
+The classroom has a long history of problematic behaviours: restlessness, negativity, disturbing and irritating each other.
 Their teachers, both with many years of experience, have tried many strategies without success and have become desperate.

 Observe how the Solution-Focused dialogues can be useful in turning the atmosphere and the interaction of the children with each other and their teachers, mainly by setting goals, scaling every day and using the children’s own ideas to find progress.
 After three months of hard work, children, teachers, school counsellor and principal proudly talk about the achieved changes in their school.

 Dr Rob McNeilly demonstrates Solution-Focused Hypnosis (25 minutes)